nocobase/website/content/articles/how-to-build-efficient-crud-apps/index.md

 💡 More Tutorials: [Tutorials - NocoBase](https://www.nocobase.com/en/tutorials/)

 Through this case study, we can see how low-code platforms like NocoBase are revolutionizing CRUD app development.
-They not only solve many of the pain points in traditional CRUD development, but also provide developers with more room for innovation, allowing them to turn ideas into reality faster.
+They not only solve many of the pain points in traditional CRUD development but also provide developers with more room for innovation, allowing them to turn ideas into reality faster.

 ## Conclusion

 In this article, we explored the significant impact of CRUD optimization on development efficiency.
-Starting from the pain points in traditional CRUD development, we introduced modern solutions such as code generation tools and low-code platforms, and discussed the standardization and best practices for CRUD operations.
+Starting from the pain points in traditional CRUD development, we introduced modern solutions such as code generation tools and low-code platforms, and discussed standardization and best practices for CRUD operations.

 **Comprehensive Impact of CRUD Optimization on Development Efficiency**